bitshares/bitshares.github.io-old/_posts/en/2015-06-08-lessons-learned-from-bitshares-0.x.md

 ###  Multi-Sig is Difficult

-A user-centric design greatly enhances usability and security over the key-centric approaches taken by other block chain technologies.
+A user-centric design greatly enhances usability and security over the key-centric approaches taken by other blockchain technologies.
 This means that a company account can require approval of its board of directors and each board member may in turn require 2 factor authentication.
 The result is a new concept which we call hierarchical threshold multi-sig.
 With corporate accounts, board members can change their personal keys without having to change the permissions